-Donna McCartney, a Parent Support Officer with the Children’s Education Advisory Service (CEAS), shares experiences of children whose parents are in the Armed Forces and what this can mean to them and their education.
-Donna also provides useful tips for professionals who are supporting them in school.
+Here Donna McCartney, a Parent Support Officer with the Children’s Education Advisory Service (CEAS)*, shares experiences of children whose parents are in the Armed Forces and what this can mean to them and their education and offers useful tips for professionals who are supporting them in school.

-Mobility refers to the whole family moving form one location to another, resulting in a move of school for the child or young person.
+“Mobility” refers to the whole family moving form one place to another, resulting in a move of school for the child or young person.
 Many families from the Armed Forces community move within the UK and the rest of the world on a regular basis with some families moving approximately every 2 years.

-Most Service children are able to cope with these changes and accept the fresh opportunities a change of home and school offers however some children and young people require additional support to ensure a successful transition to a new school.
-This is particularly important if a child or young person has identified support needs as education systems can vary significantly between the different regions of the UK and this can make moving between them difficult.
+Most Service children are able to cope with these changes but some children and young people may need extra help at this time.
+Education systems are different in the four regions of the UK so moving between them can be difficult particularly for children with identified additional support needs.
 Forward planning can sometimes be difficult when timescales for moving are different to those required by education authorities to plan and ensure appropriate and continuous education for Service children.

 Change can be highly emotive.
-Children may be leaving their extended family network and friends to start again in another area with a different education system.
+Children may be leaving their extended family and friends to start again in another area with a different education system.
 Children may arrive at a school to find that their new class is covering a topic they have studied previously or that they have a gap in their learning.
-Children and young people may have had an established and trusted support network within their previous school which helped them make progress in their learning however at the new school this will take time to establish.
+Children and young people may have had an established and trusted support network within their previous school however at their new school this may take time develop.
 Feeling like the only one who doesn’t know how to do something but not knowing who you can trust to talk to about it can lead to feelings of isolation.
 Interrupted learning can have an impact on a young person’s self-esteem and lead to feelings of despondency.

-Deployment refers to the Service person being away from home, either on an operation or a long term training exercise, but not necessarily to an area of conflict.
-During periods of deployment children and young people are separated from one (sometimes both) of their parents for long periods of time and this can cause anxiety for children and young people.
+(but not necessarily to an area of conflict).
+During deployment children and young people can be separated from one (or sometimes both) of their parents for long periods of time and this can cause anxiety for children and young people.
 Military deployment can be a time of uncertainty and high emotion for all involved.
 Many children and young people witness their remaining parent’s anxiety and can experience significant changes at home during this time.

 Children may worry about the safety of the deployed parent whilst also worrying about the wellbeing of the parent at home.
 Children and young people in this situation can sometimes feel a lack of control over what they are experiencing which could result in anger, upset and behavioural changes.
 The family dynamics repeatedly change through the cycle of deployment and the parent returning back home.